nashirk5/interview-questions-answers/README.md

 - **Web Workers -** A web worker is a JavaScript running in the background, without affecting the performance of the page.
 - **SSE -** Server-Sent Events (SSE) allow a web page to get updates from a server.

 ### Q 5.
-What are the difference between Cookie, Local storage and Session storage ?
+What is the difference between Cookie, Local storage and Session storage?

 |                | Cookie       | Local storage | Session storage        |
 | -------------- | ------------ | ------------- | ---------------------- |